fblpalmeira/pcir_test/README.md

 ```
 ### Output

-Create a bubble graph to illustrating the pci indexes in  `R`:
+Create a bubble graph to illustrate the pci indexes in  `R`:

 ``` r